carinoharshit/SampleCV/README.md

-# To create the Resume/CV Design using HTML and CSS
+### Design your Personal CV using HTML, Java Script and CSS (Cascading Style Sheet).
+Display your CV in Browser
+### Click below link to view...
 ## https://carinoharshit.github.io/SampleCV/